George Joannides: Career

-Joannides directed and financed Directorio Revolucionario Estudantil (DRE), or Student Revolutionary Directorate, a group of Cuban exiles whose officers had contact with Lee Harvey Oswald in the months before the assassination of President John F. Kennedy on November 22, 1963.
+Joannides directed and financed the Directorio Revolucionario Estudantil (DRE), or Student Revolutionary Directorate, a group of anti-Castro Cuban exiles whose officers had contact with Lee Harvey Oswald in New Orleans in the months before the assassination of President John F. Kennedy on November 22, 1963.
 Oswald took part in a local radio debate with DRE members, a tape of which was made and sent to Joannides.
 By some accounts, fashioned with the "plausible deniability" typical of CIA operations, the plan was designed to link Oswald to Castro's government, without disclosing the CIA's role.

 Joannides returned to Athens in July 1964 as head of a ten-person branch engaged in Soviet and Cuban operations.
-In 1965 he was shifted to head the Branch conducting internal Greek operations.
+In 1965, he was shifted to head the Branch conducting internal Greek operations.
 He was promoted to GS-15 in September 1968.
 He remained in Athens until September 1969, when he was reassigned to Headquarters as Chief of the Greece Cyprus Desk.
 This assignment lasted only six months, however, because he was hand-picked by the new Chief of Vietnam Station to head the Station's Political Operations Division.
 When Vietnam Station was reorganized in March 1972, Joannides became Deputy Chief of the newly created Saigon Base until April 1973.
 Joannides' next assignment was as Chief of the Covert Action Staff of Western Hemisphere Division.
-In July 1974 he was transferred to the equivalent position in East Asia Division.
-Joannides entered the supergrade ranks in April 1975 with his promotion to GS-16.
+In July 1974, he was transferred to the equivalent position in the East Asia Division.
+Joannides entered the "supergrade" ranks in April 1975 with his promotion to GS-16.

-On January 19, 1976 Joannides was selected to head CIA's East Asia Division's Operations Evaluation and Management Staff.
-He continued this assignment until June 1978, when he was selected to assist the Agency's senior coordinator for work with the House Select Committee on Assassinations, an assignment he continued until his retirement in January 1979.
-Reporter Jefferson Morley wrote: "The spy withheld information about his own actions in 1963 from the congressional investigators he was supposed to be assisting.
+On January 19, 1976, Joannides was selected to head CIA's East Asia Division's Operations Evaluation and Management staff.
+He continued this assignment until June 1978, when he was selected to assist the Agency's senior coordinator for work with the House Select Committee on Assassinations (HSCA), an assignment he continued until his retirement in January 1979.
+Reporter Jefferson Morley wrote: "The spy [Joannides] withheld information about his own actions in 1963 from the congressional investigators he was supposed to be assisting.
 It wasn't until 2001, 38 years after Kennedy's death, that Joannides' support for the Cuban exiles, who clashed with Oswald and monitored him, came to light."
 G. Robert Blakey, the Chief Counsel and Staff Director of the HSCA, later said that Joannides "obstructed our investigation" and that if he had known about Joannides' Cuban operations he would have "demanded that the agency take him off the job" and "sat him down and interviewed him.
 Under oath."
 According to Dan Hardway, an investigator for the HCSA, Joannides was running a "covert operation" to obstruct their investigation into the assassination.
-Hardway says that when Joannides was brought in by the CIA, he limited their access to files and changed the process for file requests.
+Hardway says that once tasked to HCSA, Joannides limited their access to files and changed the process for file requests.
 Another HSCA investigator, Gaeton Fonzi, said of Joannides that "instead of facilitating document requests he was more and more dancing around, delaying and blocking them".
 The CIA later evaluated Joannides' performance in this role as "outstanding".